The application cycle for Fellowships is now open.

 • Fellows must be in residence at Washington University during the Fellowship period.

-• Fellows will be released from teaching and service obligations during the 2024 Spring semester.
+• Fellows will be released from teaching and service obligations during their Fellowship semester.

 • Fellows must lead a workshop focused on their research during the Fellowship semester.
 This workshop should align with the workshop statement in the application.